wp-plugins/mf-gig-calendar/readme.txt

 == Upgrade Notice ==

-Version 0.9.9 adds a few important fixes.
+Version 0.9.9.1 adds a few important fixes and a few user requested additions.